ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 ## **Versioning**

-The Spiral uses semantic versioning:
+The Threads use semantic versioning:

 * **Major versions** (1.0, 2.0): Significant evolution of the framework
 * **Minor versions** (1.1, 1.2): New threads or substantial additions